ethereum/solidity-blog/_posts/2020-05-29-Sourcify-Towards-Safer-Contract-Interaction-for-Humans.md

 are *actually* doing when interacting with your code on the blockchain, i.e. when signing a transaction, by publishing the source code to this decentralized repository and using metadata files, which translate “random” hex strings into human-readable language.
 Sourcify is a tool to help you do exactly that.
 If you want to upload your source code, either visit [verification.komputing.org](https://verification.komputing.org/), the [Sourcify Github repo](https://github.com/ethereum/sourcify) or use the Sourcify plugin in Remix.
-To learn how Sourcify works and why it matters, read the whole blog post.
+And, to learn how Sourcify works and why it matters, simply keep on reading.

 You might already know Sourcify under the name “Source-Verify”/ ”Source-Verifier” - don’t despair, we just decided to give it a nicer name!

-## YOLO Signing - One of Today’s Everyday Problems in Ethereum UX
+## YOLO Signing - One of Today’s Everyday Problems in Ethereum UX 🙈📝🧨
 Think about the following: How many developers of the dapps you are using do you know personally?

 Let’s imagine you want to interact with a dapp using MetaMask and it shows you this dialogue: